Speaker Biographies

 Nicola Henry

-Nicola Henry is Professor of Global Studies and Deputy Director of the Social Equity Research Centre at RMIT University, Australia.
+Nicola Henry is a Professor of Global Studies and Deputy Director of the Social Equity Research Centre at RMIT University, Australia.
 Her research focuses on technology-facilitated gender-based violence, including image-based sexual abuse, sextortion, and AI-generated sexual harms.
 She has led multiple national and international studies examining the prevalence, impacts, and prevention of digital abuse and works closely with policymakers, technology companies, and frontline services.
 Nicola is the co-developer of Umibot, a survivor-centred chatbot designed to support people affected by image-based abuse, and her work is grounded in feminist and design justice approaches to technology.

 Caroline Masboungi